 a young gray whale comes for a look at the surface in baja

-Highlight the extraordinary lighting
+Highlight the Extraordinary Lighting

 Because of the wide-open landscapes, big skies, and sweeping vistas, you’ll have lots of opportunities to play with light.
 This goes for dawn and dusk light, too, which can be extra captivating in these desert conditions.